Woman checking in at CSL Plasma Woman checking in at CSL Plasma

 General Frequently Asked Questions

 CSL Plasma donors will receive a payment as part of the donation process.
-At the conclusion of your donation, the payment will be loaded directly onto a reloadable card and is immediately ready for use.
+At the conclusion of your donation, the payment will be loaded directly onto a reloadable debit card and is immediately ready for use.
 Check with your preferred CSL Plasma collection center to see if they are participating in any special promotions.

 We are making this change to help donors achieve their first donation at the start of a weekend, as well as to assist with donor service given the volume of CSL Plasma donations we are seeing at our centers.